scholtzm/awesome-steam/README.md

 - [SteamAuth](https://github.com/geel9/SteamAuth) - A C# library that provides vital Steam Mobile Authenticator functionality.
 - [SteamBot](https://github.com/Jessecar96/SteamBot) - Automated bot software for interacting with steam trade.
 - [SteamTradeOffersBot](https://github.com/waylaidwanderer/SteamTradeOffersBot) - SteamBot fork which focuses on trade offers.
-- [SteamStandardProject](https://github.com/ObsidianMinor/SteamStandardProject) - A collection of .NET Standard libraries using common types that provide functionality in one or more parts of Steam
+- [SteamStandardProject](https://github.com/ObsidianMinor/SteamStandardProject) - A collection of .NET Standard libraries using common types that provide functionality in one or more parts of Steam.

 #### Misc